yang112196/Game-of-Thrones-I/README.md

 palindrome permutation
 Question from heckerrank.com (week of coding)

-Input Format
+Input Format:
   A single line which contains the input string.

-Constraints
+Constraints:
   1 <= length of string <= 100000
   Each character of the string is a lowercase English letter.

-Output Format
+Output Format:
   A single line which contains YES or NO in uppercase.

 Solution: